 Staying in a cabin built in 1895 in the middle of Central Texas may not initially sound like the definition of a cozy, romantic retreat.
 But at the Cotton Gin Village in Fredericksburg, Texas, the combination of rustic details, modern amenities, and food worth writing home about makes for a perfect getaway.

 In the heart of Texas wine country, the Cotton Gin Village is a lovely bed and breakfast just a couple of miles off Fredericksburg’s main drag of charming shops and restaurants.
-Better yet, it’s only about 20 minutes from some of the best wineries and one of the most acclaimed distilleries in the state.
+Better yet, it’s only about 20 minutes from some of the best wineries, terrific German-style breweries, and one of the most acclaimed distilleries in the state.
 Most everything you could want to do in the area is only a stone’s throw away.

-The B&B is composed of seven cabins and “1 Big House” set off of Highway 16.
+The B&B is composed of seven cabins, seven cottages, and “1 Big House” set off of Highway 16.
 The cabins all date from the late 19th century and were built in either Kentucky or Tennessee, so they are authentically Southern and have a great sense of history about them.
+The cottages are modern construction done in a rustic style.
 The water features and outdoor space that complete the grounds add to the ambiance.

 Inside is even better.
 The front room of my two-room cabin (Llano) had a cushy leather sofa positioned invitingly in front of the stone mantel and wood-burning fireplace – perfect for making s’mores with the ingredients in the kitchen area.
 The sizable bedroom featured an ultra-comfortable bed, the kind you just sink into.